andypern/demos/drill-json-hbase-hive-tableau/README.md

 ###Introduction

 - Show a slide with a diagram showing the components
-- show a slide detailing the clickstream use case
 - talk about how  data can come in different formats, and its becoming increasingly important to gain intelligence from this data without spending time developing a pre-defined schema.
 - Discuss that once data is ingested onto a platform, there may be different types of consumers of this data (BI analysts doing ad-hoc query, developers writing applications, management generating long term batch-style reports), so its important to ensure that regardless of how it is stored, it can be accessed through a unified interface.